ytakefuji/virtual_switch/README.md

 You should install StandardFirmata for arduino Nano.

+In firmata, getpin(X:Y:Z) is to set pin Y: analog 'a' or digital 'd' for X, Y represents pin number, Z is pin type: 'i' for input, 'o' for output, 'p' for pwm, 's' for servo.

 # fvsw.py
 In fvsw.py, when placing the tip of your index finger on the upper left corner, the LED will light up.